D1amond666/BullsAndCows/README.md

 2. Then the user, trying to guess the hidden number, enters a four-digit number.
 3. The computer displays a message about how many numbers (cows) are guessed, not located in their places and how many numbers (bulls) are guessed and are in their places.
 4. After that, the user proceeds to step 2.
 The rounds continue until the user guesses the hidden number (i.e. gets four "bulls".)
+5. Copy the code from Program.cs to your form VS and run the app.